Nelson, Art Capital of New Zealand

 Art Galleries and Museums

 There are a lot of art galleries in Nelson and several do great coffee too!
-Pick up a walking map from Reception and experience some for yourself.
+Pick up a copy of the art+crafts brochure and walking map from Reception and experience some for yourself.

 The Creative Pathway Brochure covers artists who operate in the greater Nelson region and is worth a look if you have a car and want to explore a bit further afield.